oddbird/oddleventy/content/work/adobe.md

 {{ embed.figure(
   data=compare,
-  caption='The example on the left shows the type extending outside it's container and the right example is what this illustration looked like after we adjusted the font-size', class='extend-small size-quarter'
+  caption='The example on the left shows the type extending outside it’s container and the right example is what this illustration looked like after we adjusted the font-size', class='extend-small size-quarter'
 ) }}